How to Write the Emory University Essays 2025-2026

 2. Explain how this major will help you

-If you know that you want to generate cleaner forms of energy to solve the climate crisis, you would mention how majoring in Environmental Sciences will teach you not only the ecological origins of issues facing the world, but how to think creatively to develop feasible solutions.
+If you know that you want to generate cleaner forms of energy to solve the climate crisis, you would mention how majoring in Environmental Sciences will teach you not only the ecological origins of issues facing the world, but also how to think creatively to develop feasible solutions.

 Maybe you’re not sure what you want to do, but you are deeply concerned by racial injustice.
 You could describe how the African American Studies major will allow you to learn about the history of oppression in this country, so you can gain a better understanding of where you could devote your time to do the most good one day.
-For this section, it’s important you establish a link between your current interests and your future.
+For this section, you must establish a link between your current interests and your future.

 3. Demonstrate how Emory can help you